Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Conclusion

 \section{Conclusion}

-In this study, we successfully resolved the atmosphere of KELT-9\,b in a single transit, and detected seven of the eight detections presented in \cite{Hoeijmakers2019AB}.
-Additionally, we compared the performances of the high-resolution spectrograph FOCES at the Wendelstein Observatory to the HARPS-N spectrograph on the TNG and found promising evidence that given more observations FOCES can produce results on a comparable level of quality for HARPS-N. UHJs can be viewed as testing grounds for observational concepts related to atmospheres.
+In this study, we successfully resolved the atmosphere of KELT-9\,b in a single transit, and detected seven of the eight detections presented in~\cite{Hoeijmakers2019AB}.
+Additionally, we compared the performances of the high-resolution spectrograph FOCES at the Wendelstein Observatory to the HARPS-N spectrograph on the TNG and found promising evidence that, given more observations, FOCES can produce results of a comparable level of quality to those obtained with HARPS-N. UHJs can be viewed as testing grounds for observational concepts related to atmospheres.
 With our results it can be argued that smaller telescopes carry the potential to explore new ideas and reframe the scientific questions that we should pursue with larger telescopes.
-Our results also advocate for the maintenance and ongoing performance of smaller, high-performance telescopes, and potentially even expand the instrumentation they are equipped with for studying UHJ atmospheres.
-These results show that two-meter telescopes can still deliver pioneering science.
+Our results demonstrate that efforts to maintain smaller, high-performance telescopes are worthwhile, that 2m telescopes are likely to continue to deliver pioneering science, and suggest that we should even expand the instrumentation they are equipped with in order to study UHJ atmospheres in greater detail.